datacommonsorg/import/docs/counters.md

 ### Sanity_TmcfMissingEntityDef

-An node was references using an entity (`E:`) reference in TMCF, but this node was not found in the parsed graph.
+An node was references using an entity (`E:`) reference in TMCF, but this node was not found in the processed graph.

 ### Sanity_UnexpectedNonColumn